 Enforce your strong password policy

-- Encourage users to create their own secure passwords using password managers that also have password generator tools.
-Most password manager software will also have their own, which is helpful when you’re creating new accounts for online and other services.
+- Encourage users to create their own secure passwords using password managers with password generator tools.
+Most password managers will also have their own, which is helpful when you’re creating new accounts for online and other services.

 Administrator activities for WordPress password security